Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

-Note that for a discrete interface, the tangent vector can actually only be one the four vectors ${\bf b}_{k\pi/2}$ ($1\leq k\leq 4$), corresponding to $\pm {\bf b}_1,\pm {\bf b}_2$. \\ For an interface satisfying Property~\ref{property_state_space}, the intervals corresponding to the intersection of two consecutive regions will play a special role.
-These intervals (see Figure~\ref{fig_quadrants_convex}) are called \emph{poles}, and correspond to points of the interface with extremal abscissa or ordinate.
+For an interface in $\Omega$, the intervals corresponding to the intersection of two consecutive regions will play a special role.
+These intervals (see Figure~\ref{fig_quadrants_convex}) are called \emph{poles}, and can equivalently be defined as points of the interface with extremal abscissa or ordinate.
 Pole $k$ ($1\leq k \leq 4$) is defined as the intersection of regions $k-1$ and $k$, where by convention $k-1 := 4$ if $k=1$.
 We shall also refer to poles in terms of cardinal directions: pole $1$ is the north pole, corresponding to the interval of points with maximal ordinate.
 Pole $2$ is the east pole, made of points with maximal abscissa, etc. \\